Go-To Cordless Tools All Contractors Should Have On Hand

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 A lot of trim carpenters and flooring guys set up shop in one room and make all the cuts from there, even though cutting in the same room where you’re installing eliminates a whole bunch of trips back and forth to and from the saw.
-That’s because miter saws are heavy and moving them is a pain.
+That’s because miter saws, or chop saws, are heavy and moving them is a pain.

 But DeWalt’s cordless, 7-1/4-in., sliding miter saw makes quick moves a snap.
 It won’t cut as wide as a 10-in. slider, but at 32 lbs., it’s 25 lbs. lighter than full-size models, which makes hauling it around a breeze.
 And for a little guy, this saw has a lot of guts.
 It can make 275 cuts through 3-1/4-in. base on one charge.

 Electricians are lucky because they shed their cords a while ago, but that’s because they’re mostly drilling rather wimpy 3/4-in. holes all day.
 You plumbers and HVAC guys are still tethered because of the huge holes your trade requires.
+Mastering the use of a hole saw isn’t too difficult.
 Milwaukee may have finally freed you from your chains/cords.

 The M18 Fuel, Super Hawg is designed to drill big holes—a lot of them.
 Milwaukee claims this tool can power through 75, 2-9/16-in. holes on a single charge, and is capable of muscling through holes as large as 6 in.!
 Could this be the beginning of a totally cord-free rough-in?